mgmarlow/mgmarlow.com/words/2022-09-08-building-emacs-mac-os.md

 ## Troubleshooting

-There could be a variety of reasons for `make` failing to build Emacs.
-That said, one of the easiest ways to resolve most problems is to use the bootstrap script instead:
+If `make` fails, one of the easiest ways to resolve most problems is to use the bootstrap script instead:

 ```
 # Clean out any dangling build artifacts
 make clean
-git clean -df

 make bootstrap
 ```

-This is effectively a slower and more thorough build of the application, and successfully resolved a few issues I ran into when I updated from Emacs 28 to 29.
+This is effectively a "slower and more thorough" build of the application, and successfully resolved a few issues I ran into when I updated from Emacs 28 to 29.